Avi's page for iRobot Roomba repair and fix of 5xx 6xx bumper sensor

 With your help, I was able to revive my $300 door stop to a fully functioning Roomba 560...

-Need more help to fix your Roomba ?
+Need more help to fix your Roomba?
+Feel free to review my other Roomba guides:

 © 2010 Avi.
 All rights reserved.